richawo/minimal-llm-ui/README.md

 node -v
 ```

+5. **Optional:** If running Ollama on a different host/device, customize the Ollama API base URL by copying `.env.example` to `.env.local` and setting the environment variable `NEXT_PUBLIC_OLLAMA_BASEURL`.
+If not set, the base URL will default to `http://localhost:11434`.
-5. Start the tool by running `npm run dev` (it should be available in your web browser at `http://localhost:3000`)
+6. Start the tool by running `npm run dev` (it should be available in your web browser at `http://localhost:3000`)

 To-do
 ---------------